tonysneed/Demo.DotNetSelfHost/README.md

 1. Add a new Windows Forms project.
   - Set framework to .NET 4.6

-2. Edit the .cjproj file in a text editor
+2. Edit the .csproj file in a text editor
   - Using the Productivity Power Tools extension makes this easier
   - Add the following to the first `<PropertyGroup>`
   - This is necessary for NuGet to bring in libuv.dll